Meowlan/expression2/orbital_refiller/README.md

+# do not use this! shit code, shit performance, but very good at lagging the server ;)

 Lets your ncrp printers orbit around the chip and auto refills them.
 To add a printer type ;add in the chat
 Just look at the green square from where ever you want aslong as you look on the top of the square.